remitano/janus-plus-oss/README.md

 Read more about clipboard issue here: https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard

+## tmux prefix

+Ctrl+B can lead to unwanted right mouse click trigger on laptop.
+So in this customization we use backtick as the prefix.
+To type backtick simply press backtick twice

 # License

 ### This code is free to use under the terms of the MIT license.